 Hydroelectric plant technicians perform a variety of tasks related to water power distribution and generation.
 They are also responsible for identifying and resolving problems within the plant itself, making this position a great option for analytical thinkers.
 This career is labour intensive and potentially dangerous, involving a heavy machinery that must be followed with the utmost care.
 Realistic, detail-oriented individuals excel in this line of work.

 Hydroelectric Plant Technician

-A hydroelectric plant technician is a professional who performs many tasks related to water power generation and distribution.
+A hydroelectric plant technician performs many tasks related to water power generation and distribution.